franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ---

 ## Things we like

-- Instant finality of the blockchain.
-There cannot be forks of the chain.
+- Instant finality means there cannot be forks on the chain.
 - The ABCI interface is well defined and simple.

 ---

 ## Things we would like to improve

-- The instant finality means the block authoring and block finality is coupled.
-Time complexity of block authoring is O(n) while block finality is O(log n).
+- The instant finality means that block authoring and block finality are coupled.
+Time complexity of block authoring is O(n) while block finality is O(n^2).
 The coupling means that block authoring is going to be throttled by the block finality.
 - The consensus algorithm is deterministic.
-A random algorithm is preferably.
+A random algorithm is preferable.